 I’ll happily take an organic lard crust over Crisco any day!

 But I won’t use gums anymore, my husband is reacting to them.
-So I used a bit of Pixie Dust to bind the flours into a supple pie dough.
+So I used a bit of Pixie Dust to bind the flours into a supple cheese pie crust recipe gluten free dough.

 And this is a seasonal indulgence, bringing along memories of pie crust rolling with my mom to my daughters.